Moonai - stars

 Moonai - arrow down

-Your period pain has physiological causes, such as inflammation or medical conditions.
+For example, your period pain has physiological causes, such as inflammation or medical conditions.
 However, research shows that there are other factors that also affect the intensity of your pain: your thoughts, emotions, and social support.
 This means that you can literally amplify or minimize the amount of pain you experience each month.

 Our past experiences often shape our expectations of the future, which, in turn, can influence how we perceive future events.
 Previous studies have demonstrated that our expectation of the level of pain from a stimulus can impact our perception and response to it.